 And remember: Not every co-marketing effort needs to be a huge lift.
 You can start small (see “The crawl-walk-run mindset”).

 Step 2: Know your shared customers / opportunities

-This is one of the primary reasons people do account mapping, whether it’s with a partner ecosystem platform like Crossbeam or with an old-school spreadsheet approach.
+This is one of the primary reasons people do account mapping, whether it’s with a partner ecosystem platform (PEP) like Crossbeam or with an old-school spreadsheet approach.
 Without a sense of your possible audience size, your co-marketing campaign may be dead on arrival.
 Some tips: